josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/🙀_Chronically_Online/🐙_how_darpa_lost_containment_of_tentacle_porn.md

 # 🐙 Tentacles, Internet Literacy, Cultural Translation and Cybernetics — Rough Notes

+- aka: Elon.
+Where is the first amendment case for tentacle porn?
+No yaoi, no tentacles.. is bro even a nerd bc I am starting to doubt bro has ever actually been online.

 - Status: captured discussion notes, not yet a researched node.
 - Likely home:
   - `Chronically Online`